adouche/adouche.github.io/blog/12_Linking.md

 In the post about [Mesa](8_Mesa.md), I briefly mentioned how it is built.

-It was about the fact that, in the process of building 3 .so’s, 10 .a’s are built, and they are somehow, rather arbitrary, combined into the corresponding .so files, using a linker script to hide common parts.
+It was about the fact that, during the process of linking 3 .so files, 10 .a files are built and combined in an arbitrary manner into the corresponding .so files using a linker script to hide common parts.

-Why is this being done?
-Why not make 10 .so’s that just link to each other like they are supposed to, and there is no code duplication magic and all that?
+Why is it done this way?
+Why not just make 10 .so files that link to each other as they should, without all this code duplication magic and all that?

-This is what dynamic build aesthetics demand!
+Dynamic linking aesthetics require this!

 Because it’s not good to dump a bunch of incomprehensible .so on the user, without some kind of understandable scope, which do who knows what.
 It is necessary to give the user a clear set of artifacts, with a clear scope, but the fact that the code is duplicated between them - who cares?